lukeai-tan/ip/docs/README.md

 Our exchange concludes.
 Your thoughts linger...as do mine.
 ```

+### Saving the Data
+The task data is saved in the hard disk automatically after each command is entered.\
+There is no need to save manually.

 # Command Summary

 | Action          | Command    | Format                                 | Example                                                             |